hadilq/Mastan/README.md

 as you may expect from the implementation of Dependency Inversion Principle.
 `io` stands for the definition of input/output of that independent part of the code, and `impl` stands for the implementations.

 As a side note, in the [Curry–Howard correspondence](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence) context the `impl` is the mathematical prove of what's claimed in the `io`.
+How cool it's.

 The `io` is where we put the states, events, and also, `interface`s, where the `impl` includes the implementations of those `inteface`s.
 In this way, the part of the dependency graph that connects the implementations is a flat tree graph, which will help a lot to reduce the incremental build time, while working on the implementations, where we do most of our developments there.
+It's the advantage of coding cool!

 By the way, if you noticed there are a lot of different kind of tree graphs are mentioned here.
 My reasoning is that something is comprehensive for human brain, if it has a tree structure.